alberto-lazari/masters-thesis/chapters/implementation.typ

   or the group status has been set to "Always ask" from the settings.

 ===== Hierarchical Structure for Permissions
-The state model organizes permissions into hierarchical collections:
-- UID permissions: set of permissions declared by a specific virtual instance of an application.
+The state model organizes permissions into hierarchical collections that store permissions declared by a specific UID.

-- Permissions per user: set of UID permissions for apps installed for a virtual user.
+Unlike Android's implementation, a user-dedicated structure is not intended to be defined, since user information is included in the UID itself.

 ==== Implementation
 The component consists of a hierarchy of classes, inheriting from the abstract `Permission` base class,